Sacroiliac Joint

 TESTS

 1. Yeoman’s Test.
 The sacroiliac joint is stressed by the examiner, attempting to extend the joint.
+Lumbar pain may be a confusing factor.

-2. Posterior sheer test or POSH.
+2. Posterior Sheer Test or POSH.
 The two sides of the joint are forced together and stressed.

 5. SI compression test.
 Lying on your tum, your chiropractor will press down on your pelvis, forcing the ilium against the sacrum.
-The pain may be sharp, and may in fact hurt in the opposite joint.
+The pain may be sharp and may in fact hurt in the opposite joint.

 The joints in the lower leg are vulnerable if the SIJ is fixated; an ankle sprain may occur for example.

-According to Magee, in his textbook Orthopedic Physical Assessment, all joints, to some extent, are capable of an active range of motion, termed voluntary movement.
+According to Magee, in his textbook Orthopedic Physical Assessment, all joints to some extent are capable of an active range of motion, termed voluntary movement.

-Sacroiliac Joint dysfunction signifies a loss of JOINT PLAY movement.
-The existence of joint play movement is necessary for pain free voluntary movement to occur.
-If the JOINT PLAY movement is found to be absent, this movement must be freed before functional voluntary movement can be fully restored.
-This is best done by skilful manipulation.
+If the JOINT PLAY is found to be absent, this fixation must be freed before functional voluntary movement can be fully restored.
+This is best done by skillful manipulation.

 EXERCISES FOR SACROILIAC JOINT PAIN